pinterest/.github/README.md

 ## Issues

 Adding an [`ISSUE_TEMPLATE.md`](ISSUE_TEMPLATE.md) to to the hidden `.github` directory is a good idea.
-The template here is a good starting point, but should be edited for your project and what makes sense.
+The template here should probably be rewritten for your project.